 Article III: Officers

-Section 1: The elected officers of Confederation of Computer Aficionado shall be as follows: President, Vice President, Treasurer, Secretary, Head Of Development and SGA representative.
+Section 1: The elected officers of Confederation of Computer Aficionados shall be as follows: President, Vice President, Treasurer, Secretary, Head of Development and SGA representative.
 These officers will serve as the Executive Committee of the organization.

 Section 2: All officers shall meet the following requirements: